Floorp-Projects/Floorp/mobile/android/android-components/README.md

 High-level components for building browser(-like) apps.

+* **Domains** - Localized and customizable domain lists for auto-completion in browsers.

 * **Engine** - An abstract layer hiding the actual browser engine implementation.

 * **Engine-Gecko** - *Engine* implementation based on [GeckoView](https://wiki.mozilla.org/Mobile/GeckoView).